CHEXPRESS CX30 | TELLERSCAN TS240 | TELLERSCAN TS500 | BRANCHXPRESS BX7200

 air from the back of the track to the front.

-There are two separate camera assemblies in the BX7200, one for the front and the other for the rear image.
+There are two separate image sensor assemblies in the BX7200, one for the front and the other for the rear image.
 Both can be opened for cleaning by removing the cover piece and opening the door.
 Use a cleaning swab or a water-dampened cloth to gently clean the lenses, avoiding scratching the lenses.

 Next, use ScanLite and a Digital Check cleaning card and a cleaning swab to clean the track rollers.
 Open ScanLite and click the “Clean” button to engage the track rollers and open the swing-out door with the LCD panel to expose the rollers.
 Hold the card in the track allowing the feed rollers to scrub against them to clean them.
 Repeat this step 2-3 more times using different corners of the cleaning card each time.